👋Meet the people behind Cake in this interview series. Today, it’s up to Yves, co-founder and Head of Legal & Operations.

-Name: Yves Bovin Age: 45 Role: Head of Legal & Operations, co-founder Making Cake since: October 2018 Location: Glabbeek, Belgium
+Name: Yves Bovin Role: Head of Legal & Operations, co-founder Making Cake since: October 2018 Location: Glabbeek, Belgium

 Tell us about your workspace picture

 At Cake, we work completely remote.
 This means we don’t have a “real” office.
-Officially speaking, we do need to have an address somewhere.
-That is the reason why the registered office of Cake is located at my home address. 😀
+Officially speaking, we did need to have an address somewhere.
+That is the reason why in the beginning the registered office of Cake was my home address.😀

-Audits or other official internal meetings usually take place at my home.
-This can be funny sometimes.
+This meant that audits or other official meetings always took place at my home.
+This was sometimes chaotic, though.
 During the first official audit in the early days of Cake, people from the audit team were scattered around the living room, the porch and the kitchen.
-My wife was banished to the bedroom for half a day.
+And my wife was confined to the bedroom for half a day.
 At that moment it became clear right away that we had to organise ourselves a little differently.

 What do you do at Cake?

-I deal with everything related to finance, human resources, corporate issues, grants, legal, auditing and regulatory affairs.
-So just about every topic my colleagues would rather not do. 😂 Except for Olivier, maybe.
+I deal with everything related to finance, HR and legal affairs.
+So just about every topic my colleagues would rather not do.😂 Except for Olivier, maybe.

 I enjoy taking the paperwork, the administrative burden and legal concerns away from my colleagues so that they can deal with what they are good at.
 It makes me happy to help colleagues in a supportive role.
 I like to work in the shadows, where it’s not so hot.